Best Educational Apps for 4-Year-Olds in Singapore (2026)

 No Manipulative Design

-Avoid apps with lootboxes, gacha mechanics, endless autoplay, or aggressive advertising.
-These are designed to maximise screen time, not learning.
+Steer clear of anything with lootboxes, gacha mechanics, endless autoplay, or aggressive pop-up ads.
+These mechanics are designed to maximise screen time, not learning outcomes — and young children are particularly susceptible to them.

 Session Limits